khale3lu/Portfolio_MVP/README.md

 pip install -r requirements.txt Configure the Database: Edit the app.py file to specify your MySQL database configuration. python initialize_database.py Run the Application: Start the Flask application:

-python app.py The application will be available at http://127.0.0.1:5000/ in your web browser.
+python app.py The website will be available at http://127.0.0.1:5000/ in your web browser.

 Usage Visit the home page at http://127.0.0.1:5000/ to log your response.